-Job seekers need to find the top ten, industry-relevant, news sites and blogs, and then make a habit of reading them daily.
 The news industry has shifted away from quarterly trade rags to real-time, user-generated content and research online.
+Find the top ten, industry-relevant, news sites and blogs, and then make a habit of reading them daily.
 The following sources are great for finding industry information:

 Create a MyAlltop account to customize your online magazine rack.
 You can add and reorganize news feeds from any category you choose.
 Then, when you’re looking for news, just visit your customized MyAlltop account and get a fast overview of the top five articles from news sources you’ve already deemed important.